Azmisov/iris/merge/README.md

 - `patched`: patched files; additionally reject files (`.rej` extension) with patches that failed
 - `patches`: linked `###.patch` files, for easy access

 This can be used to *stage* the merge.
+You can run `merge/visual.sh` to launch meld on the staging `base`/`patched` to easily verify the merge was correct.

 Once you've verified, or manually fixed the files in `patched`, you can call `python merge/apply_patch.py commit` to overwrite the source.
 Use `--dryrun` option to preview the copy.
 Any leftover `.rej` files are ignored.

-Run `merge/visual.sh` to launch meld on the staging `base`/`patched` to easily verify the merge was correct.
+Generally, I will do a 1st pass using the staged files, then commit and do a second pass on the actual source if there are any Java errors detected by intellisense.

 Once merge is complete, commit modified files with the patch number in the commit message.
-Optionally, add the patch numbers to `complete.json` (a JSON list of numbers), to ignore them in subsequent cluster analysis runs (`graph_clusters.py`).
+Optionally, add the patch numbers to `complete.json`, to ignore them in subsequent cluster analysis runs (`graph_clusters.py`).

 ### Patching issues
 Some common merge issues and my strategy for fixing them: